 Public transportation tends to frown on people bringing dogs a board unless they are certified guide dogs.

-Country living has a lot of perks for dogs, and a lot of drawbacks including greater susceptibility for ticks, fleas, worms, and run-ins with wildlife.
+Country living has a lot of perks for dogs and a lot of drawbacks, including greater susceptibility to ticks, fleas, worms, and run-ins with wildlife.